ExpediaGroup/waggle-dance/README.md

  * All data processing occurs in the client cluster, not the external clusters.
 Data is simply pulled into the client cluster that connect to Waggle Dance.
  * Metadata read operations are routed only.
 Write and destructive operations can be performed on the local metastore only.
  * When using Spark to read tables with a big number of partitions it may be necessary to set `spark.sql.hive.metastorePartitionPruning=true` to enable partition pruning.
 If this property is `false` Spark will try to fetch all the partitions of the tables in the query which may result on a `OutOfMemoryError` in Waggle Dance.

+## Building

+Waggle Dance can be built from source using Maven:

+    mvn clean package

+This will produce a .tgz in the `waggle-dance` module and an rpm in the `waggle-dance-rpm`.
+This RPM is built using the [maven rpm plugin](http://www.mojohaus.org/rpm-maven-plugin/) which requires the 'rpm' program to be available on the command line.
+So please make sure that this is installed (for example on Mac-OSX do `brew install rpm` to install the package).

 ## Contact